 It always comes down to the mess, doesn’t it?
 We get weird around blood.
 Blood coming out of a vagina isn’t in line with the cultural narrative of “feminine cleanliness.”

 If you’re going to have period sex, mess is part of the territory.
-It doesn’t matter if it’s your heaviest day or your lightest day—there will be some menstrual blood.
+It doesn’t matter if it’s your heaviest day or your lightest day – you’re menstruating, and there will be some menstrual blood.
 The first step is accepting this fact.

 Talk to your partner about the period sex situation before you have it.
-As normal as period sex should be, if you haven’t done it before it can be a shock to both partners (and not in a good way).
-Once you’ve been open with your lover about the realities, you can form a game plan for execution.
+As normal as period sex should be, it can be a shock to both partners if you haven’t done it before (and not in a good way).
+Once you’ve been open with your sexual partner about the realities, you can form a game plan for execution.

-No-mess discs: There are some companies that boast the convenience of providing “mess-free” period sex.
-Flex, for example, is a wearable period “disc” that sits up near the cervix, meaning your vaginal canal is technically available for penetration.
+- No-mess discs: There are some products that boast the convenience of providing “mess-free” period sex.
+Flex, for example, is a wearable period “disc,” or menstrual cup, that sits up near the cervix, meaning your vaginal canal is technically available for penetration.
 I tried Flex for Allure a few years ago.
 I would deem it only “alright” for period sex.
 I found that penetration had to be shallow in order to be comfortable.

 My partner at the time said he could feel Flex during sex, which was kind of a buzzkill.
 Lucy Rowett, ACS, a certified sex coach and clinical sexologist, says this is pretty standard.
 “Depending on the angle you are being penetrated (like the positions you are in), the size and shape of your partner’s penis, or if you’re just getting really into it, your partner can sometimes feel your period product,” she says.